-Grants of up to £250 are available to individuals and unconstituted groups in Larbert, Stenhousemuir and Torwood to help fund projects that benefit the community.
+Grants of up to £250 are available to individuals, unconstituted groups and small constituted groups in Larbert, Stenhousemuir and Torwood to help fund projects that benefit the community.

 The Micro-Grant Scheme provides an opportunity to have an impact on a wide number of people.
 For example, by supporting:

-- those not involved with or benefiting from activity run by formal, constituted groups;
+- those not involved with or benefiting from activity run by formal, larger constituted groups;

 - the community could contain small un-constituted groups who none the less provide valuable services or activities (for example lunch clubs or friendship groups) but who are inelligable to apply for funding from elsewhere.

 - Individuals undertaking specialist training e.g. music or athletics, fostering local talent.